caballerofelipe/osx-automator-services/README.md

 ## Insert Datetime
 Inserts as text the date and time using the date command date '+%Y-%m-%d %H:%M:%S' (returning a string with the following format: yyyy-mm-dd hh:mm:ss).

+## Spotlight delete and reindex
+Runs the command '_sudo mdutil -E /_' which deletes the Spotlight index and makes it do a reindex.

+## Dock enable suck minieffect
+Windows in macOS can be minified using two effects Genie and Scale, there is also another hidden effect called suck, this enables it.

+Explanation Video https://youtu.be/R1Ivk-X6RZE (video not made by me).